 Protecting reporters and subjects

-• Reports are encrypted before storage.
+• Reports - narrative and uploads - are Fernet-encrypted before storage.

 • File metadata is scrubbed where possible.